Sculptor34/Warehouse-Digital-Picking-System/Rugged-Cordless-Scanner/README.md

 # Steps performed:
 1. Follow the documentation attached
-2. Applied label stickers to all ring scanners.
+2. Applied label stickers to all Rugged Cordless Scanner
 3. Created an inventory Excel file and recorded the remarks for each item

 # Result